remideboer/titterpig/README.md

     When I choose "Custom Species"
     And I enter a custom species name
-    Then a new species should be created with the human-face icon
+    Then a new species should be created with the human-face icon And the species name should be automatically capitalized
 ```

 ### Health and Life System